Petka17/nextjs-sample/README.md

 # Open questions

 Why autofocus property doesn't work on run-time even though tests are passing?
 How to make proxy api requests using next?
-How to fix jest-axe for input form